TiagoMA90/Portfolio-one/README.md

 <img src="assets/screenshots/contact.webp" alt="contact sceenshot">

-Once a message has been submited, users are directed to another page (redirect.html), while being greeted with a "Thank you" message and asking them to be redirected to the "Home" page.
+Once a message has been submited, users are directed to another page [Redirect](https://tiagoma90.github.io/water-world/redirect.html?), while being greeted with a "Thank you" message and asking them to redirect themselves to the "Home" page via the provided link.

 ## Footer